A posteriori error bounds for fully-discrete hp-discontinuous Galerkin timestepping methods for parabolic problems: Introduction

 More recent results on rigorous \aposteriori bounds for parabolic problems have focused on extending the paradigm of the reliable and efficient \aposteriori error analysis of elliptic problems to the parabolic case~\cite{P98,V98,V03}.
 Such works typically involve basic low-order time stepping schemes combined with various types of FEM in space. \Aposteriori error bounds for \dG time-stepping methods have also appeared in the last few years; we point to~\cite{MakNoc06,SW10,KMW:16} which are based on the \emph{reconstruction} technique, to~\cite{ESV:16,ESV:17} which employ an equilibrated flux approach, or to~\cite{GKSZ17} which presents a provably convergent adaptive algorithm for a residual-type a posteriori estimator.

-In this paper, we present what we believe to be the first \aposteriori error bounds for an $hp$-version \dG-in-time and conforming Galerkin discretization in space method for both $\leb{\infty}(I;\leb2)$- and $\leb{2}(I;\sobh{1})$-type \aposteriori error bounds.
-The key idea in an analytic reconstruction framework is to derive a PDE, which is a perturbation of the original problem, via reconstruction of the numerical method; \aposteriori bounds are then deduced using PDE stability properties, cf.~\cite{MakNoc03,MakNoc06,LakMak06, AMN06}.
-Our apporach in this paper is based on a new space-time reconstruction technique which is an extension of both the reconstruction for \dG-time stepping methods \cite{MakNoc06,SW10} and elliptic reconstruction \cite{MakNoc03, LakMak06} to the fully-discrete setting.
-To that end, the key challenge of constructing a globally time-continuous reconstruction in the presence of mesh modification between time-steps is addressed by first reconstructing onto the solution space with respect to the spatial variables and then apply the \dG reconstruction from \cite{MakNoc06} while, simultaneously, resolving a number of technical difficulties to allow for the resulting \aposteriori error estimates to be valid under minimal solution regularity.
+In this paper, we present \aposteriori error bounds for an $hp$-version \dG-in-time and conforming Galerkin discretization in space method for \emph{both} $\leb{\infty}(I;\leb2)$- and $\leb{2}(I;\sobh{1})$-norm errors separately, allowing for what appears to be optimal order in each case.
+The key idea is the use of suitable reconstruction frameworks to derive a perturbed PDE for the reconstructed error of the numerical method; \aposteriori error bounds are then deduced using PDE stability properties, cf.~\cite{MakNoc03,MakNoc06,LakMak06, AMN06}.
+Our approach is based on new space and space-time reconstructions which are built on the combination of respective ideas for \dG-time stepping methods \cite{MakNoc06,SW10} and elliptic reconstruction \cite{MakNoc03, LakMak06} to the fully-discrete setting.
+To that end, the key challenge of constructing a globally time-continuous reconstruction in the presence of mesh modification between time-steps is addressed by first reconstructing onto the solution space with respect to the spatial variables via a novel elliptic reconstruction definition, given in \eqref{eqn:def:elliptic-reconstruction:strong}, which is a modification of the one in \cite{LakMak06}.
+In particular, the new proposed elliptic reconstruction takes into account the effect of \emph{mesh-change}.